KC Clay Guild Instructors

 Learn more about each instructor below.

 Abby Callaghan graduated from the Kansas City Art Institute in 2017 with a BFA in ceramics and art history.
 In 2019 she received her MAT from the University of Central Missouri.
-She has been working with clay for 12 years and teaching ceramics at the Clay Guild for 4 years.
-During the week she is an elementary art teacher for pre-k through 5th grade.
-Abby currently teaches the adult wheel class on Saturdays and parent & child handbuilding class on Saturdays.
-She has also taught the youth summer camp as well as Sunday pottery classes
+She has been working with clay for 15 years and teaching ceramics at the Clay Guild for 7 years.
+She has also been serving on the KCCG board as Education Chair since 2020.
+Having set up her home studio in 2024 she currently makes most of her work from home, focusing on functional wheel thrown and slip cast work.
+Abby teaches the adult wheel class on Monday nights.

 To see more of Abby's work, check out her instagram or website!